The insecurity of snowflakes

 That’s a really, really important part of the audition process for me—the reminder to the PCM of their own value as an artist.
 But I think the most important part of the process comes later, after the cast list goes up.
 And the ones who gain the most from the process are the ones whose names don’t show up on that list, at least not where they’d hoped they’d be.

-On the “Co-Curricular Resources” page of my site there’s a link to Dr. Noa Kageyama’s blog, “The Bulletproof Musician,” which is one of the few “must-read” subscriptions in my RSS reader.
-Today’s post on that blog really digs into the value of those “failed” auditions, and how achieving the goals we thought we wanted isn’t always the best thing for us as artists (or human beings, frankly).
+Today’s post on Dr. Noa Kageyama’s blog, “The Bulletproof Musician,” really digs into the value of those “failed” auditions, and how achieving the goals we thought we wanted isn’t always the best thing for us as artists (or human beings, frankly).

 In a nutshell, “succeeding” at an audition—getting the role we wanted—may be a great ego boost, but it does less to help us improve for future opportunities than our “failed” auditions do.
 (And in fact, chances are good that we won’t do as well at our “dream role” as we hoped we would, which can end up being a downer in the long run if we’re not careful.)